J0xn1/j0xn1.github.io/_posts/2026-09-11-iam-privesc-writeup.md

 After some time doing Incident Response, I've gained an interest into cloud security, learning to think like both the attacker and the defender in AWS and Azure environments.
 I built a home lab in AWS and Azure where I can practice both attacking and defending cloud environments.

 For this first exercise, I used CloudGoat (a tool from Rhino Security Labs that deploys intentionally vulnerable AWS environments) to run a real IAM privilege escalation attack.
+There are a few blog posts out there already regarding this exercise but I wanted to reconstruct it in my own environment.
 The goal wasn't just to run the exploit, I wanted to actually go back afterward and see what evidence it left in the logs.

 ## Lab Setup